arvinwiyono/airbnb-clone/README.md

 # Airbnb clone using Rails
 Tutorial by Leo Trieu
-- Any push to master will trigger Jenkins build pipeline
+Any push to master will trigger Jenkins build pipeline (tested)